 Advent is a wonderful time to make the extra effort to give, but for someone like me, who grew up associating “giving back” as just dropping an envelope in a basket every week, going the extra mile took some thought.

-I thought I could share ideas that have worked for our busy family despite all the demands of the season.
+I thought I could share ideas for charitable giving that have worked for our busy family despite all the demands of the season.
 And hopefully to show that generosity does not always equal donating gobs of cash; a misconception I had for many years.

 It starts with the cliché that charity does indeed start at home, in our families and within our closest circle of friends or community.
 I know when my loved ones are in need, even if they can’t or won’t tell me.
 I can offer a meal, babysitting, cash slipped in a card without drawing attention to their situation, and I know the favor will be paid forward in time to another.

 And then I look a little further.
 On the homeschooling loops and local newsletters, and I learn of a friend of a friend who can maybe use those coats I was going to donate or who needs meals delivered.
 Through a middleman, I can give something.